PrzemekBarski/pb-personal-website/content/elektronika/_index.en.md

 {{< image src="stray-cat.svg" width="100" height="25" class="u-mb-0.75" >}}

-I have been doing commercial electronic projects since 2012.
-I have succesfully delivered several dozens of them.
-I specialize in analog and digital devices for musicians and recording studios, but I have also designed railway industry equipment.
+I develop commercial electronic projects since 2012.
+I have succesfully delivered many circuit and product designs.
+I specialize in analog and digital tools for musicians and recording studios, but I have experience with railway industry equipment and automotive projects too.

 Since June 2023 I also work for R&D department of Faurecia Pneumatic.
 My job is to design and prototype mechatronic circuits for car comfort systems.